Clariant CEO confirms goals despite shaky markets

-ZURICH, July 8 (Reuters) - Swiss speciality chemicals company Clariant should be able to meet its targets despite mixed developments in the world economy, Chief Executive Hariolf Kottmann was quoted as saying on Sunday.
+ZURICH (Reuters) - Swiss speciality chemicals company Clariant CLN.VX should be able to meet its targets despite mixed developments in the world economy, Chief Executive Hariolf Kottmann was quoted as saying on Sunday.

 “In some businesses we still have lots of new orders.
 In others, the volumes are falling significantly and are lower than last year.
 But profitability is still satisfactory,” Kottmann told the NZZ am Sonntag newspaper in an interview.